Leonardo3 Museum – The World of Leonardo tickets & tours | Price comparison

 How do I reach Leonardo3 Museum by public transport?

-Use metro M1 or M3 to Duomo, then walk to Piazza della Scala.
-Bus 61 and tram 1/2 are practical alternatives for the same central area.
+Use M1 or M3 to Duomo, then walk through the Galleria Vittorio Emanuele II toward Piazza della Scala.
+Bus 61 and tram 1/2 are useful alternatives for the same central area.

 Read more.

-Can I combine Leonardo3 Museum with nearby landmarks in one day?
+Can I combine Leonardo3 Museum with nearby landmarks?

 Yes, very easily on foot.
-A practical sequence is La Scala, Galleria Vittorio Emanuele II, and Milan Cathedral, then an art-focused extension to Pinacoteca di Brera if you still have time.
+A practical sequence is La Scala, Galleria Vittorio Emanuele II, Leonardo3 Museum, and Milan Cathedral; add Pinacoteca Ambrosiana if you want a stronger Leonardo-and-art day.

 Read more.